OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/115289738-e8b2f600-a120-11eb-83c1-6750eb7ef362.png)

 19. Specify and sign into the the account you want to use for the connection.
-In my case service@tenant.com
+E.g. service@contosomfg.com.

 ![image](https://user-images.githubusercontent.com/54556057/115289797-fb2d2f80-a120-11eb-80d3-25b7e349bd1c.png)

-20. You should see the new connection for Teams Listed
+20. You should see the new connection for Teams Listed.

 ![image](https://user-images.githubusercontent.com/54556057/115289902-0da76900-a121-11eb-9fe8-ff96cf5a3e3d.png)

 21. Go back to Power App for Teams App and Hit Refresh button on screen.
 You should see Teams now has a valid connection – in my example using a service account.

-22. Do the same steps for the Office 365 Users Connection:   Drop Down Select a Connection, Click New Connection, Create, Sign in with account.
+23. Do the same steps for the Office 365 Users Connection:   Drop Down Select a Connection, Click New Connection, Create, Sign in with account.

-23. Now back in Power Apps for Teams you should see 2 valid connections for the Flows being imported.
+25. Now back in Power Apps for Teams you should see 2 valid connections for the Flows being imported.

 ![image](https://user-images.githubusercontent.com/54556057/115290023-23b52980-a121-11eb-9a7d-45126c15122a.png)

-24. Click Import
+24. Click Import.

 ![image](https://user-images.githubusercontent.com/54556057/115290082-37f92680-a121-11eb-8643-0d082346f327.png)

-25. After a few minutes you should see
+25. After a few minutes you should see this.

 ![image](https://user-images.githubusercontent.com/54556057/115290187-46dfd900-a121-11eb-9904-c355d65e76bb.png)

-**Configure Flows**
+**Configure Team and Channels for Ask An Expert and Submit Feedback Flows**

-26. Back in Power App for Teams App Build Tab, Click See all
+26. Back in Power App for Teams App Build Tab, Click See all.

-27. Click Cloud Flows – you should have 2 flows listed
+28. Click Cloud Flows – you should have 2 flows listed.

 ![image](https://user-images.githubusercontent.com/54556057/115290360-6e36a600-a121-11eb-9cbe-f830679b469d.png)

-28. Click on the First Flow Adoption Bot Share Feedback
+28. Click on the First Flow Adoption Bot Share Feedback.

-29. Click Edit
+30. Click Edit.

-30. Open the Flow Action – Post your own adaptive card as the Flow bot to a channel (Preview) action
+32. Open the Flow Action – Post your own adaptive card as the Flow bot to a channel (Preview) action.

-31. Change the Team and Channel where you want to Submit feedback escalations to land.
+34. Change the Team and Channel where you want to Submit Feedback escalations to land.
 In My Case I created a Team called M365 Champs | Adoption Bot Feedback.
 Note:  if using a service account, the service accounts needs to be a member of this Team to show up here.

 ![image](https://user-images.githubusercontent.com/54556057/115290484-97573680-a121-11eb-89a5-42dcfc413fc6.png)

-32. Click Save to Save the Flow
+32. Click Save to Save the Flow.

-33. Click Back arrow and now edit the Adoption Bot Ask An Expert:  Edit Flow, Open Post your own adaptive card as the Flow bot to a channel action, change Team and Channel, Click Save
+34. Click Back arrow and now edit the Adoption Bot Ask An Expert:  Edit Flow, Open Post your own adaptive card as the Flow bot to a channel action, change Team and Channel, Click Save.

 ![image](https://user-images.githubusercontent.com/54556057/115290562-b2c24180-a121-11eb-9031-00aaccb363dc.png)

-**Test the bot in Power Virtual Agents**
+**Test the bot in Power Virtual Agents for Teams**

-34. Back in Power Apps for Teams App, Build tab, Click Chatbots in left rail
+34. Back in Power Apps for Teams App, Build tab, Click Chatbots in left rail.

 ![image](https://user-images.githubusercontent.com/54556057/115290917-1e0c1380-a122-11eb-8931-22588d51669c.png)

-35. Click on Adoption Bot PVA 2021 which will launch Power Virtual Agents for Teams App
+35. Click on Adoption Bot PVA 2021 which will launch Power Virtual Agents for Teams App.

 ![image](https://user-images.githubusercontent.com/54556057/115290977-2ebc8980-a122-11eb-91d2-f49d2fcbdf26.png)